Flat Roof Construction Details

 The Basics of Flat Roof Construction

-Timber joists or rolled steel joists are used to secure in place the flat roof during construction.
+Timber joists and rolled steel joists are used to secure in place the flat roof during construction.
 This makes up the fundamentals of the roof that keep everything else in place.
-The timber joists will generally lie on top of the steel joists or block walls, and they’re all spaced apart to evenly cover the area that needs to be covered.
+The timber joists will generally lie on top of the steel joists, and they’re all spaced apart to evenly cover the area that needs to be covered.

 Waterproofing is a very important part of all this because if the wood were to get damp, all kinds of other problems can arise and the flat roof could be rendered virtually useless as a result.
 There are many different ways to approach waterproofing, but rubber or felt is often used to do the job.

 Choosing the right timber joints for the job is obviously very important because the size and strength of them will impact the finished roof when all the work has been completed.
 Because this is part of the roof’s fundamentals going forward, it’s vital to get it right and corners can’t be cut.

 The support that comes from the rolled steel joists should mean that stability is assured, but it’s still worth finding the best quality timber joists if you’re building your own flat roof.
 The stronger they are, the stronger the roof will be.